OmarIsADev/OmarIsADev/README.md

 # Hi there 👋, It's Omar.
 I'm a Fullstack Web and Mobile native developer.

-Currently working on a social media App called postsstream!
+Currently working on a social media website called Formuia!

 ## About me ❔
 I have passion in programming